 It would have been enough!
 (3x) It would have been enough!
 It would have been enough!
-Because of greatest of all

-Yeshua our LORD, we have the very
+Because of Yeshua our LORD, we have the very greatest of all reasons to cry out, "Dayenu!"
+Rom.
+8:31-39

 Offering Thanks - Hallel